cdwilson/cdwilson/README.md

 ### Hi there, I'm Chris 👋

-🤓 I'm a technical product manager with a background in hardware design for deeply embedded systems and design for manufacturing.
+🤓 hardware design engineer

+📊 product manager

-🏭 I'm currently a technical advisor at [@tempoautomation](https://www.tempoautomation.com)
+🏭 currently a technical advisor at [@tempoautomation](https://www.tempoautomation.com)

 <!--
 **cdwilson/cdwilson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.